ziohan/Wikidata/README.md

 ## 📊 Model Evaluation

-As there were no dataset labels containing the necessary data to say if the triplet was correct or not for the query, there was no evaluation method implemented on the project.
-However, a series of tests were executed, obtaining consistent information as output, as it can be seen below with the input ``"What is the capital of France?"`` and the best scored output being ``"France capital Paris"``
+As the dataset did not contain labels indicating whether a triplet was correct or incorrect with respect to the query, no quantitative evaluation method was implemented in this project.
+However, several tests were conducted, producing consistent and coherent outputs.
+For example, given the input query ``“What is the capital of France?”``, the highest-scored result obtained was ``“France capital Paris”``.

 <img width="1100" height="500" alt="query data" src="https://github.com/user-attachments/assets/f8166dbd-4d1b-421c-ae9b-7f495e0a83b8" />